carlonicora/RAW/StorytellingGuide.md

 > - **Change**: She can decide how to manage the spirit of Exar-Kun and run back to her Master to tell him what's hidden in the throne room.

 This longer form adds many more details to the session.
 It is now much easier to start plotting scenes and giving more definition to the world.
 In some occasions this is more than enough to run a session; however, the devil is in the details, and more often than not, Storytellers fail to consider what the player characters should **do**.

+#### Separate the Adventure plot and its first Session plot

+Because I write an [adventure](#adventure) plot only after the previous adventure is finished, and a [session](#session) when the previous session is finished, you will find yourself with two plots to write after an [adventure](#adventure) is completed.
+I found that writing a session is easier, as it is less abstract than an adventure one, and this creates an issue: I tend to spend less time in writing the [adventure](#adventure) plot than its first [session](#session).
+This creates a problem: your [adventure](#adventure) plot will risk to be weaker, as you will try and focus on writing an amazing session.

+Remember that every type of plot has its place and its importance.
+Failing to write a good [adventure](#adventure) plot will come biting you back when the player characters won't feel committed to the adventure.

 ### Scene